 - 4. Subject Matter: The subject matter must clearly relate to the area of Gynecologic Oncology - 5.
 Research: The thesis must be based on clinical or basic research performed during the fellowship period.
-A review of work performed by others is not acceptable. - 6.
-IRB Approval: All research involving humans and animals must be reviewed and approved by the human or animal institutional review boards (IRBs) of the sponsoring institution.
+A review of work performed by others is not acceptable.

+- 6. IRB Approval: All research involving humans and animals must be reviewed and approved by the human or animal institutional review boards (IRBs) of the sponsoring institution.
 If the research is considered to be exempt from IRB approval, a statement from the IRB to that effect must be included with the thesis. - 7.
 Unacceptable Papers: The following are not acceptable for a Fellow's thesis: - a. book chapters - b. case reports - c. case series - 8.
-Potentially Acceptable Papers: Whenever possible, it is suggested that the submitted thesis be the result of work performed by the candidate in a laboratory setting.
-The study must have a clearly designated hypothesis to be tested.
-The hypothesis must be stated in the form of a null hypothesis.

-In addition to laboratory studies, the following are potentially acceptable study types, but must represent a substantial research effort consistent with the time spent on research rotations.
-Reports of the results of treatment of patients from a practice or department are not acceptable as these are considered to be case series.
+Potentially Acceptable Papers: Any thesis submitted must be the product of a significantly thoughtful and robust research effort.
+The following types of clinical research would be considered acceptable for a thesis (see below).
+Any submitted study must have a clearly designated hypothesis stated in the body of the thesis.
+Reports of the results of treatment of patients from a practice or department are not acceptable as these are considered to be a case series.